 Christmas night in Queen Street Mall.
 Photo courtesy of Queen Street Mall Facebook Page

 The CBD is located within walking distance to Queen Street Mall.
 If you have enough time to spare, consider walking around Queen Street Mall.
-No, you don’t have to pay anything.
+No, you don’t have to buy anything.
 Why choose to go shopping when you can watch the many street performance going on in the square?
-If I had enough time, I would sit on the benches and do some good ol’ people-watching there.
+If I have had enough time, I would sit on the benches and do some good ol’ people-watching there.

 You can also access the Regent Theatre when you’re in Queen Street Mall.
 It used to be a cinema designed in the 1930s, now it is just a visitor centre located in this heritage-listed cinema.
 Another architecture that brings us back to the past with its highly intricate design.
 As I gazed at the elaborated walls and ornaments, I just can’t stop feeling in awe.